Prompt Guard Quickstart

 export PANGEA_PROMPT_GUARD_TOKEN="pts_uoaztv...smrfqz"

-In the following example, Prompt Guard detects a prompt injection and reports the following:
+In the following examples, Prompt Guard detects prompt injection risks and reports:

 - Whether a detection was made